trufflesuite/trufflesuite.github.io/_harp/public/docs/getting_started/contracts.md

 var meta = MetaCoin.deployed();
 meta.sendCoin(account_two, 10, {from: account_one}).then(function(tx_id) {
   // If this callback is called, the transaction was successfully processed.
-  // Note that Ether Pudding takes care of watching the network and triggering
+  // Note that Truffle Artifactor takes care of watching the network and triggering
   // this callback.
   alert("Transaction successful!")
 }).catch(function(e) {